 - Date validation

-It is possible in Chatmatic to assign attributes and tags to users.
-However, you cannot use these attributes and tags to create user segments.
+It is possible in Chatmatic to assign custom fields and tags to users.
+However, you cannot use these custom fields and tags to create user segments.
 For example, you cannot send broadcasts only to users who have a certain tag assigned to them.

-What is possible is that you send an automated follow-up message when the user gets a certain tag or gets a certain attribute.
+What is possible is that you send an automated follow-up message when the user gets a certain tag or gets a certain custom field.

 - User segments

-With Chatmatic is possible to send broadcasts and campaigns to your users.
+With Chatmatic is possible to send broadcasts and sequences to your users.
 You can only send a broadcast to your complete audience (so not to parts of your audience).
-Moreover, you can send campaigns when:
+Moreover, you can send sequences when:

 - A user subscribes to a certain message